 It still fascinates me how much thought and planning went into these now-ancient structures at the time of construction.
 From the perfect placement of the sun behind Angkor Wat to the placement of East Mebon and relationship to the other temples, the king’s vision was able to come to life and remain centuries later.

-Neak Pean was next on our tour.
+Neak Pean is next on the Grand Circuit at Angkor Wat.
 This particular Hindu temple is very different from others, not only the overall design, but the entrance from the road to the temple is a wooden bridge.
 It was thought to have been built sometime in the late 12th to early 13th-century, and according to our driver, Neak Pean was built to help cure diseases.
-The design of this temple consisted of

 Terrace of the Elephants and Baphuon